suleymanyaman/SeeWord-/README.md

 via add_item.py.
 This scripts adds the word, its meaning and an example sentence from spanishdict.com.
 The program, in certain time intervals like 15 minutes, sends you a Windows 10 notification, consisting of a random word, its meaning and the example sentence.

-The updates to the projects wil follow soon.
+The updates to the projects will follow soon.